-You will hand in your reports as soon as possible, ultimately ten working days before the oral defence and always in concert with your WU supervisor.
-You usually get one possibility to discuss a draft report with your WU supervisor before you hand in the final report.
+You will upload your reports in Osiris as soon as possible, ultimately ten working days before the oral defence and always in concert with your WU supervisor.
+You usually get one possibility to (upload and) discuss a draft report with your WU supervisor before you upload the final report.